Global Partnership Monitoring

 The Dashboard provides country-level information on development co-operation including status of partner countries' participation in the Global Partnership monitoring exercise and an overview of institutional arrangements, policies, and coordination mechanisms relevant to development effectiveness.

 WHAT IS THE GLOBAL PARTNERSHIP MONITORING?

 The Global Partnership monitoring is a partner country-led exercise to promote collective accountability on the effectiveness of development co-operation.
-Guided by the four internationally-agreed principles for effective development co-operation, the monitoring tracks the country-level progress of partner countries, development partners and other actors in implementing their agreed commitments for more effective development co-operation.
+Guided by the four internationally-agreed principles for effective development co-operation, the monitoring tracks progress of partner countries, development partners and other actors in implementing their agreed commitments to more effective development co-operation.
 The monitoring exercise drives behaviour change by focusing on how stakeholders partner at the country level for better development results.

 - SDG 17.15: Respect each country’s policy space and leadership

 - SDG 5.c: Adopt and strengthen sound policies and enforceable legislation for promotion of gender equality and the empowerment of all women and girls

 WHAT IS MEASURED IN THE GLOBAL PARTNERSHIP MONITORING?

 The new monitoring promotes collective accountability through the lens of the four effectiveness principles by measuring progress around four thematic areas: